 Ledge House by Desai Chia Architecture

-The Ledge House clients asked us to design a new home that would resonate with the history of the Connecticut Valley, include a material palette that is environmentally friendly, and work with the challenging site on a large rock ledge.
+Our clients at the Ledge House sought a new home design that would echo the rich history of the Connecticut Valley, incorporate an eco-friendly material palette, and effectively utilize the challenging site on a large rock ledge.

 Photography courtesy of Desai Chia Architecture